SDCSprl/hello-world/README.md

 # hello-world

-A simple, hello-world project to familiarise myself with things I probably shouldn't be playing with
+A simple, hello-world project to familiarise myself with things I probably shouldn't be playing with.

+Here's hoping ...